mlomb/battle/arena/README.md

 ## Tournament

 > [!NOTE]
 > I recommend you to set up your env file and let the `arena` command guide you instead of constructing the command yourself.
+It will check for problems in your env file too.

 The base command for running tournaments is `arena tournament`.